feliciaschulz/MastersThesisProject/README.md

 And finally, this README file, containing information on every single script, its usage, input and output files, and required packages.

+### Important Note
+We did not get permission to publish the raw images on a GitHub repository at this time, so the raw example .tif images could not be provided as example data.
+This means that there is no example input data for the scripts in 01_Segmentation and 02_CreateIntensityDfs.
+Nevertheless, the scripts can be tried with similar input data.
+For 01_Segmentation, this should be .tif images, and for 02_CreateIntensityDfs, raw .tif marker images and a cell segmentation mask that must have the same dimensions as the images.

 ## Abstract
 The aim of this research project was to create a bioinformatic image analysis pipeline for the investigation of lymphocytes in healthy human lungs.
 The data consisted of three formalin-fixed paraffin-embedded (FFPE) tissue samples, divided into six regions of interest (ROIs) which were imaged using a multiplexed cyclic fluorescence-based antibody staining approach with 26 antibodies.